Workplace Injuries by the NumbersInjuryLawyer

 According to OSHA data, falls account for the largest single portion of workplace injuries.
 While most of the rest of workplace injuries are uncategorized, the next leading causes are being caught in or between machinery and electrocutions.

 But these numbers are just the raw total number of incidents.
 To really see which professions are the most dangerous, we have to look at the number of workplace deaths relative to the number of workers in the industry.
+Hard Money Property, a hard money lender in Los Angeles commented that the home construction industry and real estate industries have seen steady declines in work injuries because of new legislation.

 Per capita, the most dangerous sectors are agriculture, mining, and transportation.